 Tips for Cooking this Vegan Lentil Soup

-What makes this recipe really worth making and the flavour ping for me are the fried parsnips which give such an incredibly moorish flavour and undertones to the finished soup.
+What makes the flavour ping for me are the fried parsnips which give such an incredibly moorish flavour and undertones to the finished soup.

 As well as that, the type of lentils is a game changer (the small black Beluga lentils) and topping it off with fresh coriander and a swirl of vegan cream.

 Use some potato water for the stock if you don’t have any veggie stock ready made and you’re good to go.
 The rest of the ingredients can be adapted as necessary.